 This is an easy one.
 If your Etsy listing photos are old and dusty, it’s time for a refresher.

-Your primary listing photo is the very first thing shoppers see when browsing through Etsy products.
+Your primary listing photo is the first thing shoppers see when browsing Etsy products.
 A good photo will literally make or break your listing.

 That’s because a cruddy photo with terrible lighting and bad framing is too easy to scroll right past.
 Why would a shopper click on your listing when your competitor’s primary listing photo is too enticing to pass up?

 Professional-looking photos that are cohesive with your brand will make a world of difference in your Etsy shop.
-The best time to make some changes to your photos?
+What is the best time to make some changes to your photos?
 The start of the new year.

 08. Start planning for the next Etsy holiday, like now.